shubhammanecr7/Hospital_Management_Project/README.md

 2) Booking of Appointment with available doctors/patient
 3) See Available doctors information
 4) See all patients information
--If you found something is wrong, mail me at mshubham2025@gmail.com
+- If you found something is wrong, mail me at mshubham2025@gmail.com